-- We are prepared for any future situation that may arise around the novel coronavirus. - Our province has an Alberta Pandemic Influenza Plan that is ready to use if needed. - Alberta Health continually reviews and updates the Alberta Pandemic Influenza Plan, including practice exercises and planning done multiple times throughout the year. - The plan was developed by Alberta Health, Alberta Health Services, and the Alberta Emergency Management Agency. - This plan would be used to guide a response provincially to a pandemic influenza outbreak, and relevant sections could also be used to guide a pandemic of another infectious agent. - In 2019, the pandemic influenza plan was the basis of a series of provincial emergency management exercises to practice the Government of Alberta's pandemic preparedness and response processes.
+- The Alberta Pandemic Influenza Plan is a joint plan of Alberta Health and AHS.
+It has guided, influenced and informed the Alberta response. - The plan was developed by Alberta Health, Alberta Health Services, and the Alberta Emergency Management Agency. - Aspects of the Pandemic Plan based on medical assumptions relevant only to influeneza do not necessarily apply to COVID-19. - In 2019, the pandemic influenza plan was the basis of a series of provincial emergency management exercises to practice the Government of Alberta's pandemic preparedness and response processes.